furudean/sl-tv/README.md

-sl-tv is an open source video player system for second life. it allows you to play youtube & soundcloud videos in a somewhat synchronized fashion with other users by embedding players as shared media.
+sl-tv is an open source video player system for second life. it allows you to play youtube & soundcloud videos in a somewhat synchronized fashion with other users, by embedding web content as second life shared media.

 ## system